 Children Art Museum: In Plaka, the most picturesque and historic town of Athens you will find the Children's Museum in Kydathineon Street.
-A visit to this museum is definitely an enjoyable and educational experience for the young people.
+A visit to this museum is definitely an enjoyable and educational experience for young people.

 The children's museum was founded in 1987 by a few child experts with Sophia Roque's guidance.
 The museum sits in a very amiable location in the heart of Plaka.
-This major street is one that you will certainly not miss if you are in Plaka as it hubs the museum of Greek folk art, the Frissiras museum of Greek painting and the museum of children's art.
+This major street is one that you will certainly not miss if you are in Plaka as it hubs the museum of Greek folk art, the Frissiras Museum of Greek painting and the museum of children's art.
 To reach Kydathineon, just reach Syntagma square and one block down Nikis St. is this pedestrian street.

 Address: Kydathineon 14, Plaka